ericspod/VPHSummerSchool2019/README.md

 The fastest way is with Miniconda:

 1. Go to https://docs.conda.io/en/latest/miniconda.html and download the Python 3.7 64bit installer for your OS.
-2. Install Miniconda using the default options given
+2. Install Miniconda, checking the box to set the PATH variable
 3. In the Start Menu, go to "Anaconda3" -> "Anaconda Prompt"
 4. Type `conda install jupyter pytorch matplotlib scikit-learn` to install the components needed.
 5. To start Jupyter, from this console type `jupyter notebook`

-The best but slow way is with Anaconda.
+The complete but slow way is with Anaconda.

 1. Go to https://www.anaconda.com/distribution and download the Python 3.7 graphical installer for your OS.
 2. Install Anaconda, following instructions here: https://docs.anaconda.com/anaconda/install/